the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-legacy/class-components-sate.md

 ## React Class Components: State

-Before React Hooks, class components were superior to function components because they could be stateful.
+Antes de los Hooks de React, los componentes de tipo clase eran superiores a los componentes funcionales porque podían contener estados.
 With a class constructor, we can set an initial state for the component.
 Also, the component's instance (`this`) gives access to the current state (`this.state`) and the component's state updater method (`this.setState`):

 {title="Code Playground",lang="javascript"}
 ~~~~~~~